Accreditation to ISO/IEC 17024

 How important do you think it is to be certified?
 If you believe that being certified simply means that a person passed a test, then accreditation won’t be important.
 Any organization can create an exam (a multiple-choice test) and issue a certificate (without there being any evidence whether you actually did pass).
 But if you believe there should be more to being certified than just passing the test, then accreditation is important.

 Accredited certification programs include certain elements that together ensure that the certification process is independent, fair, secure, and meets the needs of the industry.
 Accredited certification programs are independently audited to ensure they meet the highest standards.
+You can find further information here regarding our certification.

 Let’s take a quick look.